-Lisa Holmes is Director of the Rees Centre for Research in Fostering and Education.
+Lisa Holmes is Director of the Rees Centre.

 Lisa gained a First Class Joint Honours degree in Psychology and Criminology at the University of Lincoln and went on to complete a PhD within the Department of Social Science, Loughborough University.